danscan/danscan.xyz/src/content/blog/what-is-passes.md

 });
 ```

 If the user's Pass Provider supports this niche request topic, it will just handle it.

-Or, if the user already has a topic provider for the niche request topic, their Pass Provider will delegate the request to the topic provider.
+If the user already has a topic provider for the niche request topic, their Pass Provider will delegate the request to the topic provider.

-Otherwise, the request will be opened at `https://mynicheapp.com/request`.
+Otherwise, the request will be opened at its default provider `https://mynicheapp.com/request`.

 ### A note on topic providers